pkka/My-CTF-Web-Challenges/README.md

 #### Solution

 1. Buffer Overflow the `DB_HOST` in BSS
-2. Due to the [patch](hitcon-ctf-2019/gogo-powersql/Dockerfile#L20), we can pollute environment variable which are not in the [Blacklist](https://github.com/embedthis/goahead/blob/v4.0.0/src/cgi.c#L170).
+2. Due to the [patch](hitcon-ctf-2019/gogo-powersql/Dockerfile#L20), we can pollute environment variable which is not in the [Blacklist](https://github.com/embedthis/goahead/blob/v4.0.0/src/cgi.c#L170).
 3. Hijack MySQL connection by ENV such as `LOCALDOMAIN` or `HOSTALIAES`
 4. Read `/FLAG` by `LOAD DATA LOCAL INFILE`.